lawrennd/talks/_ai/information-in-the-age-of-ai.md

 \include{_data-science/includes/data-science-africa.md}

-\subsection{The Trent Approach}
+\subsection{Why did I start Trent?}

-\figure{\includepng{\diagramsDir/logos/trent-white}{80%}}{}{trent-logo}
+\figure{\includepng{\diagramsDir/logos/trent-white}{80%}}{Trent.ai is a company co-founded with Zhenwen Dai and Eno Thereska that is working at the interface of agentic AI and complex software systems.}{trent-logo}

-\notes{At trent.ai we are putting this into practice by working closely with the *People* who are close to the *Systems*.
+\notes{At [trent.ai](https://trent.ai) we are putting this into practice by working closely with the *People* who are close to the *Systems*.
 We are addressing real pain points *now*.
 But ensuring we have a view on the long term change that comes with this radical disruption to our information systems.
 We are doing this by bridging in to the best agentic AI technology, both our proprietary work and commercial tools.}

-\newslide{ The Trent Approach}
+\newslide{The Trent Approach}

 \slides{* Work with People who are close to Systems.
 * Address real pain points now.